ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 1. do rs.status() to see which node is primary

-2. Excecute the command ```mongo``` in your primary node EC2 instance and insert some data in your burger database.
+2. Excecute the command ```mongo -u admin -p cmpe281 --authenticationDatabase admin``` in your primary node EC2 instance and insert some data in your burger database.

    ```
    db.restaurant.insert({"id": "1","restaurantName": "Burger Place","zipcode":"950012","phone":"669-456-7675","address":"34 Green Ave","email":"king@gmail.com"});